lizhang-AIandLaw/Retrieval-based-Multi-label-Legal-Annotation/README.md

 - **Hierarchical BERT**: Documents are split into up to 32 segments of 128 tokens each.
 - **Hierarchical Qwen**: Documents are split into up to 16 segments of 512 tokens each.
 - This architecture allows the models to process documents far longer than their native context windows.

+## Models Details

+- **Legal-BERT**: A specialized BERT model pre-trained on legal text, used here as the segment encoder in the hierarchical setup.
+- **Qwen-Embedding**: A decoder-based embedding model.
+In the hierarchical setup, it functions as a powerful feature extractor for each segment, proving its versatility as a "first layer" encoder despite its decoder architecture.